adventure-yunfei/react-document-event/README.md

 Provides a declarative way to bind event globally for a component.

 - It won't try event binding on server rendering so don't worry about that.
-- It manage event handlers automatically - binding on mount, unbinding on update, rebinding on unmount
+- It manage event handlers automatically - binding on mount, unbinding on unmount, rebinding on update
+- All events can be supported, as there's a way to extend the supported event list
+- Test covered, which may make you more confident to use it :)

 # Install